benbrastmckie/VSCodium/docs/git.md

 ```

 Click the `Code` button in the fork that you created previously (you should see your username in the address).
-If you have an SSH Key (see [SSH Key](#SSH-Key) below), you can select the SSH address, copying it to the clipboard.
+If you have already set up an [SSH Key](#SSH-Key), you can select the SSH address, copying it to the clipboard.
+The SSH Key will allow you to push and pull changes from your remote repository without having to enter your password every time.
+Although it is recommended that you take the time to set up an SSH Key now as described in the [SSH Key](#SSH-Key) section below (should only take a few minutes), this is step is optional.
-Otherwise, copy the HTTPS address to the clipboard.
+If you have not created an SSH Key, copy the HTTPS address to the clipboard upon clicking `Code`.

 Now initialize Git, link the remote repository, and pull down its contents by running each of the following commands: